Campaign of the Month: October 2017

 Restriction: Asking to take this Merit after you’ve been blood bound to someone in-game is cheesy.

 Effect: You cannot be blood bound by anyone who shares your mortal bloodline.
-That is, if you were born into the Sangiovanni family, you cannot be bound by anyone else who was born a Sangiovanni.
+That is, if you were born into the Giovannini family, you cannot be bound by anyone else who was born a Giovannini.

-Drawback: The Sangiovanni are extremely suspicious of anyone known to manifest this quirk.
-A Sangiovanni character who is discovered to have this trait probably earns their sire’s hostility at the very least.
+Drawback: The Giovannini are extremely suspicious of anyone known to manifest this quirk.
+A Giovannini character who is discovered to have this trait probably earns their sire’s hostility at the very least.

 Effect: You suffer no bonding effects from your first draught of Kindred vitae.
 It thus takes two drinks to bond you one stage, three drinks to bond you two stages, and four drinks to bond you completely.